Academic All-America: Team Member of the Year

-During the 1987–88 academic year, CoSIDA began selecting one student as the most outstanding team member of the year.
-In 1996, CoSIDA began selecting two outstanding team members yearly, one each from the College division and the University division.
+During the 1987–88 academic year, College Sports Communicators began selecting one student as the most outstanding team member of the year.
+In 1996, CSC began selecting two outstanding team members yearly, one each from the college division and the university division.
 In 2011–12, when the program was expanded to include four sets of teams (Division I, Division II, Division III and a College Division), four winners were chosen, one from each division.
 Starting in 2018–19, a dedicated NAIA team was added.

+History

+Massachusetts Institute of Technology has had the most Academic All-America selections.